apify/apify-docs/sources/platform/actors/running/index.md

 ---

-If you have not [built](./development) your own actor yet, then choose one from the [Apify Store](https://apify.com/store).
-Once you have an actor chosen, you can start it in a number of ways.
+If you have not [built](./development) your own Actor yet, then choose one from [Apify Store](https://apify.com/store).
+Once you have chosen an Actor, you can start it in a number of ways.

 ## Running from Apify Console UI

-One option is to start an actor from its page in [Apify Console](https://console.apify.com/actors):
+One option is to start an Actor from its page in [Apify Console](https://console.apify.com/actors):

 ![Apify developer console](./images/actor-broken-links-checker.png)

-After setting up an input, you can specify run options such as [build](../development/builds.md), timeout, and [memory](./usage_and_resources.md) for your actor run.
+After setting up an input, you can specify run options such as [build](../development/builds.md), timeout, and [memory](./usage_and_resources.md) for your Actor run.

 <!-- Using an HTML table because it doesn't have a header - markdown doesn't allow tables with no headers -->
 <table>